 It really is an exciting time for foodies in NYC.
-New gastronomic frontiers are opening up on the far West Side at Hudson Yards and downtown in the Financial District, in Brooklyn at Time Out Brooklyn, and the new Essex Market.
+New gastronomic frontiers are opening up on the far West Side at Hudson Yards, downtown in the Financial District, in Brooklyn at Time Out Brooklyn, and the new Essex Market.
 I work at Hudson Yards so excited that their are now places nearby to dine.
 Happy eating!

 Shops and restaurants at Hudson Yards

 - Legacy Records – 517 West 38th Street, no phone – Open for dinner only.
 First restaurant to open in Henry Hall, an apartment building at the northern end (restaurant named for a recording studio once housed in this space).
 The partners in Charlie Rose and Pasquale Jones and the Chef Ryan Hardy will open this two story restaurant in the former Legacy Recording Studios.
 Menu will be more upscale than his other two casual restaurants with a focus on seafood.
 Got a good review in the NYT.
 Recommends live diver scallop; raw tuna belly; charred snap peas and ramps; grilled pigeon; cavatelli verde with lamb sugo; honey lacquered duck; spring lamb.
 Cocktails are inventive and wine list full of great producers (though a bit pricey).

 - Tak Room – This famous chef, Thomas Keller, opened a Bouchon Bakery on fifth level and an American Grill named TAK Room, on the fifth & sixth levels with outdoor terrace seating.
 Clubby decor and very high prices.

 - Estiatorio Milos – high-end Greek seafood restaurant with outdoor seating on the fifth & sixth floors and a more casual wine bar below.

-- David Chang – chef and restaurateur has a two-part project on the fifth floor.
+- Kawi – Chef David Chang opened a two-part project on the fifth floor.
 The front is a cafe (style of Momofuku Ssam Bar) with a more formal restaurant behind.
 It’s a straight-up Korean restaurant that’s well worth the hike to get there and the menu fights the shopping malls’s big-box torpor every step of the way!